 SN95 Rear End Swap Into Fox

 A popular swap among Fox Body owners is the 94-98 rear end swap.
 This swap has gained popularity due to its low cost and less work involved.
-While this may seem like the way to go, this also extends your wheelbase by 3/4" on each side.
+While this may seem like the way to go, this also extends your track width by 3/4" on each side.
 This can cause tire rubbing and clearancing issues, as well as unforeseen issues with buying used parts.
 The 94-98 rear end consists of the same housing as the Fox, with axles that are .75" longer on each side.
 The 99-04 rear end has a different, wider housing and that coupled with the longer axle increases track width by 1.25" per side over a fox.

 Difference Between 7.5" & 8.8" Rear Ends